-A request to escalate to Stage 2 must be made to the Chair of Governors, via the Clerk to the School Committee, within 10 school days of receipt of the Stage 1 written response.
-This should be done in writing using the Complaint Form (see Appendix A for the details of the Chair of Governors and contact details for the Clerk, and Appendix B for a copy of the Complaint Form).
+A request to escalate to Stage 2 must be made within 10 school days of receipt of the Stage 1 written response.
+This should be completed in writing using the Complaint Form (Appendix B) and sent to the Trust's Lead Governance Professional, who will ensure that it is passed on to the School's Chair of Governors.

-Requests received outside of this time frame will only be considered if exceptional circumstances apply and are explained to the Clerk at the same time that the request for a Stage 2 Governor investigation is made.
+Requests received outside of this time frame will only be considered if exceptional circumstances apply and are explained to the Lead Governance Professional at the same time that the request for a Stage 2 Governor investigation is made.

-The Chair of Governors will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
+The Lead Governance Professional will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.

-The Chair of Governors may choose to delegate the investigation of the complaint to a Nominated Governor who may, at the sole discretion of the Chair of Governors, be independent of the school.
-The investigating governor will have had no prior involvement in the complaint.
+Once they have received the complaint from the Lead Governance Professional, the Chair of Governors may choose to delegate the investigation of the complaint to a Nominated Governor who may, at the sole discretion of the Chair of Governors, be independent of the school.
+The investigating governor cannot have had any prior involvement in the complaint.